 For many bettors and fans in Michigan, football season doesn’t just revolve around what’s happening in the NFL.
 There is a massive listing of college football odds posted on every legal online sportsbook.

 You’ll find all of the same main pregame wagers on the college side as you will for the pros.
-There are props available for college as well, but there’s a big limitation to be aware of: Betting on individual player props for college sports is not allowed in Michigan.
+There are props available for college as well, but there’s not as much variety available.